karlorz/full-stack-fastapi-template/infra/README.md

 ##### [Optional] Install [kctx](https://github.com/ahmetb/kubectx) and [kube-ps1](https://github.com/jonmosco/kube-ps1)

-After running the steps above for each AWS environment, each with have a `kubectl` "context".
+After running the steps above for each AWS environment, each will have a `kubectl` "context".

 You can to list all the contexts with: